 Just like the former Southern Pacific, SVL utilizes Direct Traffic Control (DTC) to keep trains moving on the railroad.
 Crews use radios to obtain authority from a dispatcher, and engineers are given switch-lists which describe the work.
 Switch-lists for each session are generated using a new software system (Spar) developed by one of our members.

 The club was an early adopter of command control, starting with the Keller Onboard system in the 1980s, and quickly transitioning to Digital Command Control in 1995.
-Layout Control uses NCE DCC with support for both plug-in and wireless throttles.
-Recently, the group has built a system to control the layout using touch screen computer systems.
+The club was an early adopter of command control, starting with the Keller Onboard system in the 1980s, and quickly transitioning to Digital Command Control in 1995.
+Layout Control uses NCE DCC with support for both plug-in and wireless throttles, as well as Wifi-throttles using JMRI Withrottle.
+Turnout control around the layout is done using touch screens.
+The dispatcher desk is integrated with that system as well and controls signals and turnouts remotely.

 Here's a TSG Multimedia video tour: